AchrafYndz/C-Compiler/README.md

     - [ ] Dynamic arrays*
     - [ ] Include comments in compiled MIPS*
     - [ ] C code comments for each instruction*

+# Note:
+In case the binary operations file test fails, and you're using Pycharm: make sure you disable Settings > Editor > On Save > Remove trailing spaces